-14. Grips
+14. GRIPS

 - 14.1.
 Any grip product can be used except for the banned list available on the IPSF website.
-Please be advised that NO products are to be applied to the Aerial Pole.
+Please be advised that NO products are to be applied to the Apparatus.
 Grip aids may only be applied to the performer's body.
 Please refer to the IPSF website for the full, updated list. - 14.2.
-The Aerial Pole is not permitted to be wrapped in grip tape or any other grip aid.
+Resin-based grip aids are permitted for Aerial Silks only.

-15. Stage
+15. Poles